Cards for Mother's Day

 - There are lots of different ways to be a mum, and it's not a competition.

-- Women will do lots of different things will do over their lifetime.
+- Women will do lots of different things over their lifetime.
 Being a mum might be one of them, or it might not.

 - Relationships are complicated (understatement).
 Not everyone gets on well with their mum.
 While many want to respect what the day means to her, they can’t send a ‘best mum in the world’ card with any integrity.